-EXTERNAL INVESTMENT POOLS
+EXTERNAL INVESTMENT POOL

-The University reported investments at fair value totaling \$587,828,356 at June 30, 2013, in the State Treasury Special Purpose Investment Account (SPIA) investment pool, representing ownership of a share of the pool, not the underlying securities.
-The SPIA carried a credit rating of A+f by Standard & Poor's and had an effective duration of 2.65 years at June 30, 2013.
+The University reported investments at fair value totaling \$633,115,971 at June 30, 2014, in the State Treasury Special Purpose Investment Account (SPIA) investment pool, representing ownership of a share of the pool, not the underlying securities.
+The SPIA carried a credit rating of A+f by Standard & Poor's and had an effective duration of 2.57 years and a fair value factor of 1.0074 at June 30, 2014.
 The University relies on policies developed by the State Treasury for managing interest rate risk or credit risk for this investment pool.
 Disclosures for the State Treasury investment pool are included in the notes to financial statements of the State's Comprehensive Annual Financial Report.